-BUS OPERATOR / DRIVER:
+BUS OPERATOR/DRIVER:

-- If the student has been banned, then after a period of two school days carriage to and from the school will not be offered.
-Should the student attempt to board the bus the operator will contact the school to have the ban enforced. - Bus operator advises Department of Infrastructure, Planning and Logistics and Department of Education of action taken.
+- After a period of two school days after the banning, carriage from the bus will not be offered. - Should the student attempt to board the bus the operator will contact the school to have the ban enforced.
+The school will contact the parent/carer. - Bus operator advises DIPL action taken.

 9.2.
-Category 2 Procedure
+Category 2 - Dangerous Behaviour